 Jeffrey Dinitz, Professor, works in the area of combinatorial designs.
 He is the managing editor-in-chief of the Journal of Combinatorial Designs as well as the co-editor of the CRC Handbook of Combinatorial Designs.
 Together with a number of different coauthors he has published numerous articles in many areas of combinatorial designs, including one-factorizations, Room Squares, triple systems, Latin squares, MOLS and transversal designs, graph decompositions, Howell designs, starters, balanced tournament designs, graph labeling, list coloring, and hill-climbing and orderly algorithms.
 He has also written papers on applications of combinatorial designs to networking and storage disk arrays.
 He has been on the faculty since 1980 and holds a secondary appointment in the Department of Computer Science.

-Assistant Professor, works in the area of algebraic
+Associate Professor, works in the area of algebraic

 combinatorics.
 It is often helpful to investigate families of

 algebraic and geometric objects by considering associated polynomials

 that encode some of their important structure.
 A non-mathematical

 example: One could encode the 13 children, 47 grandchildren, 94 great

 grandchildren, ... of Leonhard Euler by the polynomial